Configure Queries

 optional

-Required if statement not provided.
+Required if statement or natural not provided.

 The name of the prepared SQL++ statement to be executed.
 Refer to EXECUTE for examples.